UoM-ResPlat-DevOps/SpartanGPUCourse/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 2: Kernels vs Parallel Directives
 * The `kernels` directive, used in this course, is a general case statement and is descriptive.
+The compiler works out what to do,
 * The `parallel` directive, is prescriptive and allows further finer-grained control of how the compiler will attempt to structure work on the accelerator.
+It means the programmer can make errors.
 -- *Slide End* --

 -- *Slide* --